-The Vice President (VP) of Curriculum Development and his office makes such transfer credit judgment decisions.
+The Provost's office makes such transfer credit judgment decisions.
 Refer to the document "Transfer Credit Official."

 19. 'Auditing' a course and 'Observer' status for a course

 19.1.
 'Auditing' a course

 Students may choose to Audit a course.
 Auditing is a safe way to learn the course material for knowledge in a structured manner when you do not need to bother about the grades.
 The policy for auditing a YMS Course is as follows: